My First Book Haul of 2025 & Some Personal Oversharing Yada Yada…

 While I don’t necessarily think there’s anything wrong with being that kind of reader, it’s also important to realize how book publishing works and why – nine times out of ten – you’re likely to pick up books by white authors.

-The only way to create a more equitable bookshelf in this moment in time is to actively seek out author diversity.
+The only way to create a more equitable bookshelf at this moment in time is to actively seek out author diversity.

-And let’s be honest, if you’re mostly into mystery, thriller and horror genres, book store shelves are not exactly overflowing with anything except white people… and James Patterson (*shakes fist at my arch nemesis*)
+And let’s be honest, if you’re mostly into the mystery, thriller and horror genres, bookstore shelves are not exactly overflowing with anything except white people… and James Patterson (*shakes fist at my arch nemesis*)

 hey arnold nicksplat GIF

-I put together this list in the hopes that you and I will both find something that speaks to us, and intrigues our book nerd hearts, that we didn’t realize was out there and can now we can seek out with purpose.
+I’m putting this list together with the hope that you and I will both find something that speaks to us and intrigues our book nerd hearts – books we didn’t realize were out there and can now we can seek out with purpose.

 Continue reading “Black Mystery/Thriller Authors We Should Be Reading!”